lvgl/lvgl/docs/widgets/roller.rst

 -  :cpp:enumerator:`LV_PART_MAIN` The background of the roller uses all the typical background properties and text style properties.
    ``style_text_line_space`` adjusts the space between the options.
-When the Roller is scrolled and doesn’t stop exactly on an option it will scroll to the nearest valid option automatically in ``anim_time`` milliseconds as specified in the style.
+When the Roller is scrolled and doesn't stop exactly on an option it will scroll to the nearest valid option automatically in ``anim_time`` milliseconds as specified in the style.
 -  :cpp:enumerator:`LV_PART_SELECTED` The selected option in the middle.
 Besides the